-TRIJARDY XR should not be initiated or continued in patients with an eGFR less than 45 mL/min/1.73 m2 and is contraindicated in patients with severe renal impairment (eGFR less than 30 mL/min/1.73 m2), end-stage renal disease, or dialysis.
+TRIJARDY XR should not be initiated in patients with an eGFR less than 45 mL/min/1.73 m2 due to the metformin component and is contraindicated in patients with severe renal impairment (eGFR less than 30 mL/min/1.73 m2), end-stage renal disease, or dialysis.

 The glucose lowering benefit of empagliflozin 25 mg decreased in patients with worsening renal function.
-The risks of renal impairment [see Warnings and Precautions (5.6)], volume depletion adverse reactions and urinary tract infection-related adverse reactions increased with worsening renal function.
+The risks of renal impairment [see Warnings and Precautions (5.4)], volume depletion adverse reactions and urinary tract infection-related adverse reactions increased with worsening renal function.